konakaji/ncs/README.md

 bash install_mac.sh
 ```

-We did not test for the other environments, so please first try ```bash install_mac.sh```, and report if there are any errors.
+We did not test for the other environments.
+Please first try 'bash install_mac.sh', and report if there are any errors.

 ## Usage